 You can fill out an adoption application online on our official website.

-All of our dogs are in foster homes and we have no paid staff.
-If you have questions concerning a specific dog, PLEASE fill out an application and the foster parent will be in touch.
-We will not arrange any home visits with any of our dogs until your application is processed.
+All of our dogs and cats are in foster homes and we have no paid staff.
+If you have questions concerning a specific animal, PLEASE fill out an application and the foster parent will be in touch.
+We will not arrange any home visits with any of our dogs and cats until your application is processed.
 Please understand our foster parents are precious to our 2nd Chance family; without them we cannot function, so we do our best to not burden them with multiple appointments.
 Our foster parents will choose their top 3 applications and arrange home visits with these applicants.
 The adopter will be chosen at that time.
 The process can take anywhere from a week to a month.
 We want to make sure our little furry ones are placed in their "forever home" and never have to go through a rehoming again!

 Ozzie is part of a group of 4 chihuahua's that were given to us from a home with 11 dogs that were never given human attention.
 They are very fearful of everything.
 We are working slowly with each of them.